Escapist-007/CVIP_Projects/README.md

 **Approach:**
 - The project applies **Template matching algorithm** to detect a specific character (ex. a/b/c) in a given image
-- Implements `NCC (Normalized Cross Correlation)` for matching the template with the given image
+- Implement `NCC (Normalized Cross Correlation)` for matching the template with the given image

 **Sample input and output:**